rnielikki/PataponLogic/README.md

 We use events for ease of extending.
 You can add event on Unity Editor - see the *Canvas/MusicSource* game object.

+### Known issue

+The performance on fever is gradually down, and curiously, we found the reason is on **text animation**.
+There's nothing that makes such slow on rhythm base logic or worm movement.

 ### Guide

 * **DO use `RhythmTimer` and `TurnCounter` events** for right timing.